 GeneCards Summary for HDAC4 Gene

 HDAC4 (Histone Deacetylase 4) is a Protein Coding gene.
 Diseases associated with HDAC4 include Chromosome 2Q37 Deletion Syndrome and 2Q37 Microdeletion Syndrome.
 Among its related pathways are Signaling by GPCR and Signaling events mediated by HDAC Class III.
 GO annotations related to this gene include sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is HDAC10.
+An important paralog of this gene is HDAC5.

 UniProtKB/Swiss-Prot Summary for HDAC4 Gene